uc-r/uc-r.github.io/datawrangling/data_wrangling.md

 ## Class Structure

-Each week I plan to have you read through selected tutorials on specific data wrangling activities in R. I will assign problems/activities that you will need to perform prior to each Saturday session.
-Then in each Saturday class I'll spend about 30 minutes reviewing the data wrangling activity and answer any burning questions.
-Then you will break up into defined small groups and review each others code and approaches to solving the assigned problems.
-And finally, for the last hour of class you and your small group will work together to complete another problem within this same data wrangling domain.
+Each week you will read and work through selected tutorials on specific data wrangling activities in R.  In this class I blend external interactive learning modules via [Datacamp.com](https://www.datacamp.com/groups/data-wrangling-with-r) where you will complete specified modules prior to each Saturday session.
+Then in each Saturday class I’ll spend the first part of class reviewing the data wrangling activity and answer any burning questions.
+Then you will break up into defined small groups and work together to complete a data wrangling problem prior to the end of class.
+Thus, the majority of class time will be spent practicing and applying what you learned outside of the classroom.

 The purpose for this course structure is multi-dimensional:

-1. It will teach you to read and learn R programming tutorials and techniques on your own
+1. It will teach you to read and learn R programming tutorials and techniques on your own.
-2. The out-of-class assignments will force you to come to each class prepared and these assignments will also prepare you for your final project
+2. The out-of-class modules will force you to come to each class prepared and these modules will also prepare you for your final project.
-3. The in-class peer review will help you get feedback on your code and also teach you to review other people's code
-4. The in-class small group work will teach you to work on a coding task collaboratively and within a constrained time limit
+3. The in-class small group work will teach you to work on a coding task collaboratively and within a constrained time limit and also teach you to assess other people’s code.

 ## Material